Poinsettia Christmas Greetings

 For this one, I chose a more traditional color pallet.
 I used dark green cardstock for the card base, gold metallic idea-ology kraft stock, and deep maroon red cardstock for the card front.
 I embossed it with gold embossing powder and used peppermint stick mica distress crayon to color in the poinsettia.
 For the envelope, I heat embossed the poinsettia on a gold envelope with gold embossing powder.
 I also used the Tim Holtz Engraved 3D Embossing Folder by Sizzix to emboss the envelope flap and the metallic kraft stock.

-If you enjoyed making this poinsettia Christmas greetings card, you might want to check out my Brushstroke Flower Card tutorial.
+If you enjoyed making this poinsettia Christmas greetings card, you might want to check out my other Christmas Card tutorials.